weiyuxuan/webpack-react-boilerplate/README.md

 Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.

+#### Code Format

+With the right editor setup, your code will automatically be formatted and linted as you work.

 ## Quick Start

 1. Make sure that you have Node.js latest LTS version or above installed.